Phoolan Devi: The tale of a Bandit Queen

 Jail term

 Two years after the massacre, in 1983, she agreed to surrender to the authorities as she was in poor health and most of her gang members were dead.
 However, she surrendered to the Madhya Pradesh Police as she said she did not trust the Uttar Pradesh Police.

-Also, she insisted that she would lay down her arms only before the pictures of Mahatma Gandhi and the goddess Durga and not to the police.Phoolan Devi was charged with about forty-eight crimes including dacoity and kidnapping.
+Also, she insisted that she would lay down her arms only before the pictures of Mahatma Gandhi and the goddess Durga and not to the police.

+Phoolan Devi was charged with about forty-eight crimes including dacoity and kidnapping.
 She remained in prison as an undertrial as the trial was delayed for eleven years.

 The MP

 In 1995, Phoolan stood for election to the 11th Lok Sabha from the Mirzapur, Uttar Pradesh, one year after her release.

 She contested the election as a member of the Samajwadi Party and won the election and served as an MP during the term of the 11th Lok Sabha.

 Assassination

 On 26 July 2001, Phoolan Devi was shot dead by three masked gunmen in New Delhi outside her MP bungalow.
 She was hit nine times and was declared dead when taken to a nearby hospital.

-Later, Sher Singh Rana, the prime suspect urrendered to the police and claimed that he had murdered Devi in revenge for the Thakur-men she killed in the Behmai massacre.
+Later, Sher Singh Rana, the prime suspect surrendered to the police and claimed that he had murdered Devi in revenge for the Thakur-men she killed in the Behmai massacre.

 On 14 August 2014, the court sentenced Rana to life in prison.